 True labor pain is the real deal.
 It's a sign that you're getting closer to delivering your baby and are characterized by intense, consistent contractions of the uterus.
 It typically starts with a low backache that moves to the front of your abdomen and increases in intensity.
 You'll also feel stronger contractions in the abdomen and groin area.

 True labor pain is usually regular and gets more intense as time goes on.
-Contractions can last anywhere from 30 to 70 seconds and come at intervals of between 5 and 20 minutes apart.
+Contractions can last anywhere from 30 to 70 seconds and come at intervals of between 5 and 20 minutes apart, and continue regardless of movement or resting.
 You're likely in true labor when the contractions are five minutes apart.

 How to Tell the Difference Between False and True Labor Pain?